3 Best Ways to Backup Your iPhone Messages

 Check out Apple's plans if you should need more iCloud storage.

 We recommend this method if you're switching to a new phone, or you don't have enough iCloud storage available.
-If you wish to selectively backup your iPhone files on your computer, check out the TouchCopy method.
+If you wish to selectively back up your iPhone files on your computer, check out the TouchCopy method.

 You can use this type of backup to restore an iPhone.

-How to backup iPhone messages with iTunes
+How to backup iPhone messages with iTunes or Apple Devices

 2. Connect your iPhone to your computer using your USB cable.

-When the backup is complete, you'll see a notification saying that the last backup of your iPhone was today.
+Once complete, you'll see a notification saying that the last backup of your iPhone was today.

 How to backup iPhone messages with Finder